DataSF/datasf-profiler/README.md

 * It surfaces issues/problems that we might run into before we start working with the data
 * It helps us assess and validate metadata

-## Using this tool, DataSF can monitoring the following data quality metrics on their open data portal:
+## Using this tool, DataSF can monitor the following data quality metrics on their open data portal:
 * Completeness
 * Validity
 * Timeliness